VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

 Additional features:

-  1. Since individual wether data provider can support slightly different set of features, users should be able to query for the list of available features.
+  1. Since individual weather data provider can support slightly different sets of features, users should be able to query for the list of available features.
 For example a provider could provide daily weather forecast in addition to the hourly forecast data.
   2. The format of location for which weather data is requested would depends on specific weather data provider, so users should be able to query location specification for the provider used.
   3. The base weather agent would provide basic caching of data.

 ***
 API